 - Disney Aulani Splurges Worth the Money

-The Similarities Between Disney Cruise Line & Disney Aulani
+Similarities Between Disney Cruise Line & Aulani

-Before I dive into the differences between these two vacations, let’s start with the similarities.
 Both are luxury-level (translation: expensive) Disney vacations.
-If you are used to staying in a value resort or an inexpensive off-property hotel at Disney World and doing Disney on the cheap, you probably aren’t going to be able to do that with either Aulani or Disney Cruise.
-To be sure, there are certainly ways to reduce the costs of both Aulani and DCL.
-But be realistic about the total bill you are going to be facing with either of these vacations.
+If you are used to doing Disney on the cheap by staying in a value resort or an inexpensive off-property hotel at Disney World or Disneyland, you probably aren’t going to be able to do that with either Aulani or Disney Cruise.

 The footprint and scope of both Aulani and the Disney Cruise ships are smaller.
 There are no attractions to ride.
 You can plan much less if you prefer.
 If you want to spend a day lounging by a pool or visiting a spa, there’s time for that.
 In fact, that’s really the point of these vacations.
-Of course, there’s amazing Disney service and lots of Disney entertainment and characters to fit into your day if you wish.
-But there’s far less theme park rat race.

 So now on to the differences that matter between these two kinds of vacations.
-What factors you should consider in picking which one is right for you?
+What factors should you consider in picking which one is right for you?

 Where Are You Located?